First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$ photoproduction: Summary

-\section{summary}
+Note that the absolute value of the $\rho^0$--proton scattering length $\left|\alpha_{\rho^0 p}\right|$ disobeys the rule of Eq. \ref{eq:alpha}, as shown in Fig. \ref{fig:alpha-V}.
+This deviation is mainly due to the $\rho^0$ meson being regarded as a point in the analysis.
+This result can simply be considered a first- or second-order approximation ignoring the broad width of the $\rho^0$ meson.

+Using the QCD sum rule, one work \cite{Koike:1996ga} obtains the absolute value of the $\rho^0 p$ scattering length as $0.47\pm 0.05$ fm.
+In fact, if the error is considered, our results are close to the prediction of the QCD sum rule.

+\section{Summary}

-In this paper, the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ are extracted for the first time by fitting the experimental data of rho meson photoproduction.
-The value of mass radius is calculated as $0.86\pm 0.08 \text{ fm } $ from the differential cross section at near threshold c.m. energy $W=1.78$ GeV, which is basically consistent with the average size obtained by fitting several other near-threshold experimental data of $\rho^0$ photoproduction.
-One find that the proton mass radius extracted from the rho meson photoproduction is larger than the other results extracted by $\omega$, $\phi$, and $J/\psi$ photoproduction, but is close to the proton charge radius.
-Unlike heavy quarkonium, for $\rho^0$ meson, one may no longer assume the dominance of the scalar gluon operator in the production amplitude, as the light quark operators should give large contribution.
-This may be the reason why the extracted radius is larger and closer to the charge radius dominated by quarks.
+In this paper, the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ are extracted for the first time by fitting the experimental data of rho-meson photoproduction.
+The value of the rms mass radius is calculated as $0.85\pm 0.06 \text{ fm } $ from the differential cross section at the near-threshold c.m. energy.
+One finds that the proton mass radius extracted from $\rho^0$-meson photoproduction is larger than the other results extracted by $\omega$, $\phi$, and $J/\psi$ photoproduction but is near the proton charge radius.
+Unlike the heavy quarkonium, for the $\rho^0$ meson, one may no longer assume the dominance of the scalar gluon operator in the production amplitude, as the scalar quark--antiquark pair in the $t$-channel should give a large contribution.
+From this viewpoint, our extracted result probably represents the quark radius of the proton, which may explain why the extracted radius is very near the charge radius dominated by quarks.
+Combined with the results from light meson $\phi$ photoproduction \cite{Wang:2022uch}, one finds that the estimated mass radius is also similar to the proton charge radius.

-Further, under the framework of VMD model, the value of $\rho^0$-proton scattering length is calculated to be $\alpha_{\rho^0 p}=0.24 \pm 0.02 \text{ fm}$.
-Apparently, the scattering length $\left|\alpha_{\rho^0 p}\right|$ is not follow the rule that the scattering length satisfies an increase with the meson's mass.
-The deviations can be attributed to the large partial width of $\rho^0$ decay to $e^+e^-$.
+Further, under the VMD model framework, the absolute value of the $\rho^0$--proton scattering length is calculated to be $|\alpha_{\rho^0 p}|= 0.31 \pm 0.06 \text{ fm}$.
+Apparently, the scattering length $\left|\alpha_{\rho^0 p}\right|$ disobeys the rule that the absolute value of the vector meson and proton scattering length $|\alpha_{V p}|$ increases with the meson's mass.
+The deviations can be attributed to the point-like object assumption of the $\rho^0$ meson and the neglect of the broad width of the $\rho^0$ meson in the analysis.